-Big Data to Fill the Gap
+Big Data to

 To maintain the promise made by Agenda 2030 to ‘leave no one behind’, tracking SDGs needs to pay special attention to the most vulnerable – women, youth, the elderly, and rural and migrant populations among other disadvantaged groups.
 Data that allows us to zoom to get finer detail is required.
 While national level statistics can only show aggregate improvements, new data can be the key to have a granular picture on the progress being made.